 There is a large amount of ingredients in regular cat food that might irritate a cat’s stomach.

-The standard brands and products do not worry much about keeping away additives (including artificial flavoring and coloring).
-It is fast and cheap to give cats the essentials with dairy and non-whole grains.
+The standard brands and products don’t worry too much about adding additives (including artificial flavoring and coloring).
+It’s fast and cheap to give cats the essentials with dairy and non-whole grains.

 Most common, unhealthy ingredients include meat byproducts.
 These byproducts are built from reject parts of meat from a variety of meats.
-It is cheap, but it still offers the required amount of protein.
+It’s cheap, but it still offers the required amount of protein.
+So at a glance it looks like it ticks the “healthy” box.

 In contrast, sensitive stomach cat foods are going to seriously limit the amount of additives and meat byproducts.